isabella232/laravel-share-dialog-docs/docs/modelPath.md

 slug: /modelPath
 ---

-If your model files are present in some folder other than `"App\Models\\"`, you can set the `modelPath` to the path of that folder:
+If your model files are present in some folder other than `"App\Models\\"`, you can set the `modelPath` to the path of that folder in the share-dialog.php file:

 ```
  "modelPath" => "App\Models\\"